jilliangmeehan/viatrix/content/notes/books/vera's melancholy.md

 tags:
   - book
 ---

+> [!NOTE] 🔖
+> i think the name “vera” probably comes from words for “truth” and “being” / “to be.” in this story, i wonder if vera represents the “truth of this world”—or even more literally, the world itself. maybe she even represents the irminsul tree.
+>
+> since she’s from delphi, this meaning of “truth” might also be connected with her being an oracle.

 ## volume i
 > I don't ever think the world is monotonous.
 It's just that interesting things happen in far away galaxies.
 >